How to Use SpamAssassin

 How to Enable/Disable SpamAssassin

-- Click on the toggle bar to enable or disable the SpamAssassin.
+- Within the Spam Filters section, click on the toggle bar to enable or disable the SpamAssassin.

 - If the toggle bar is grayed out, then SpamAssassin is disabled.